PappasBrent/flagon/CONTRIBUTING.md

 Contributing to Flagon
 -----------------------
 Thank you for contributing!
-Here are some guidelines:
+Here are some guidelines

 ## Creating Issues
 Please: